 - That they are disabled.

 - The defendant owns, leases, or operates a place of public accommodation.

 - The defendant denied the plaintiff—based on the disability—total and equal enjoyment of the premises.

 Can you be sued for not being ADA Compliant?

-People with disabilities have the right to sue in federal court and seek injunctive relief (an order to stop ADA violations) as well as attorney’s fees under the ADA.
+People with disabilities have the right to sue in federal court and seek injunctive relief (an order to stop ADA violations) and attorney’s fees under the ADA.
 Monetary damages, on the other hand, are not allowed.